Phuong39/cf/README_EN.md

 CF download address: [github.com/teamssix/cf/releases](https://github.com/teamssix/cf/releases)

-> Currently CF only supports Alibaba cloud, and will continue to update the support for other cloud service providers.
+> Currently CF only supports Alibaba cloud, and will continue to update the support for other cloud providers.

 Currently CF has these functions as follows: